 The pilot reported that he was attempting a simulated forced landing when the accident occurred.
 The airplane bounced upon touchdown to which he responded by advancing engine power to initiate an aborted landing.
 He noted that he was unable to establish a climb as the airplane drifted left off the runway and down an embankment.
 He reported that after the bounced landing he relinquished control of the airplane to his flight instructor who was also unable to regain control of the airplane.

 The flight instructor reported that the pilot had recently purchased the accident airplane and was receiving flight instruction to become more comfortable operating the airplane.
 At the completion of the instructional flight, he asked the pilot to demonstrate a simulated forced landing to runway 26.
 As the airplane crossed midfield while on the downwind leg to the runway, the pilot reduced engine power to idle and established best glide airspeed as he maneuvered from base to final approach.
-After crossing the runway threshold the pilot began the landing flare above the region of ground effect and unintentionally entered an aerodynamic stall.
+The flight instructor reported that, after crossing the runway threshold, the pilot began the landing flare above the region of ground effect and unintentionally induced an aerodynamic stall after he "abruptly and quickly" pulled the control yoke aft.
 The pilot increased engine power in response to the stalled condition, but the airplane landed hard on the main landing gear in a nose-high attitude.
 The nose wheel subsequently struck the runway resulting in a porpoising effect.
 The flight instructor noted it was the hardest landing he had ever experienced.
 The airplane began to veer to the left due to the high engine power setting, but the flight crew's combined application of full right rudder was not successful in regaining directional control.
 As they unsuccessfully attempted to rotate the airplane for an aborted landing, the airplane departed the left side of the runway into a grassy area before proceeding down an embankment into a construction site.

 The fuselage, firewall, and both wings were substantially damaged during the event.
 A postaccident inspection did not reveal any preimpact mechanical malfunctions or failures that would have precluded normal operation of the airplane.